-We invite nominations for the 2021 Network of Leadership Scholars (NLS) Mid-Career Standout Scholar Award, sponsored by the International Centre of Leadership and Followership.
-Nominations are due March 30, 2021.
+We invited nominations for the 2021 Network of Leadership Scholars (NLS) Mid-Career Standout Scholar Award, sponsored by the International Centre of Leadership and Followership.
+Those nominations were due March 30, 2021.

 Now in its second year (previously the Shining Star Award), NLS and the International Centre of Leadership and Followership honors a career-in-progress that has made and is likely to continue making considerable impact on leadership scholarship, practice, and/or teaching.
 Through this award, we call attention to our science and some of the very best work we are doing as a field.
 In a time when the contribution of the social sciences to society is called into question, we seek to highlight achievements of our very best mid-career leadership scholars, making them visible to their institutions, industry, and community.

 - The applicant/nominee must have completed his or her PhD (or finished his or her training/education) 8-14 years ago.